 On the villainous side, the Azazel/Riptide pairing is as popular as Azazel/Mystique.

 Yes, really.
 In X-Men Legends II, we've got Brotherhood and X-Men working together, and when Toad talks about how Magneto should be in charge and not Xavier, Magneto said "Charles and I discuss everything before a mission."
 With emphasis on Xavier's name just like that.
-You'd have to hear it, but the way he said it sounded like the bratty kids preferring one parent's way to the other but the other assures them that all decisions are made as a unit.
-In general, the bickering between the two teams in almost every cutscene makes Charles and Erik Mommy and Daddy to bickering siblings for the entire game.
-And nobody but the other calls either by his first name (except Emma Frost at one point.)
-It probably sounds like a Shipping Goggles-based stretch to anyone who hasn't played it but it's unmistakeable to anyone who has.
+You'd have to hear it, but the way he said it sounded like the bratty kids preferring one parent's way over the other, but the other assures them that all decisions are made as a unit.
+In general, the arguments between the two teams in almost every cut scene make Charles and Erik seem like Mommy and Daddy to bickering siblings for the entire game.
+And nobody but the other calls each other by his first name (except Emma Frost at one point).
+It probably sounds like a Shipping Goggles-based stretch to anyone who hasn't played it, but it's unmistakable to anyone who has.